SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 Taken together, I completed 35 coding interviews (15 phone screens, 20 onsite), 7 system design, 5 machine learning, 4 miscellaneous technical, and 15 behavioral interviews.
 This comes out to a total of 66 interview rounds.

-My search also involved 93 additional conversations with recruiters, hiring managers, and other team members (engineers, leaders) across various stages of the process, from initial screens, to onsite prep, to the offer phase.
+My search also involved 97 additional conversations with recruiters, hiring managers, and other team members (engineers, leaders) across various stages of the process, from initial screens, to onsite prep, to the offer phase.

-In total, then, my job search involved 159 conversations, most of which occured over a three month period in 2022.
+In total, then, my job search involved 163 conversations, most of which occured over a five month period in 2022.

 Here are some interesting and/or surprising things I learned through this process: